Welcome to Geneva Day School Summer Camp for Young Children!

 Founded in 1965, Geneva Day School is a private, award-winning preschool and kindergarten program, located in Potomac, Maryland in the Washington, D.C. suburbs.
 In addition to our academic programs throughout the regular school year, we offer a fun and engaging summer camp for children ages two through six.
 We are known for our warm and nurturing environment, committed staff and individualized approach to ensure each child has a happy and productive experience at Geneva.
 We have an extremely diverse population with families from around the world and are proud to embrace these cultures and offer a welcoming environment to all.

 The Geneva Summer Camp for Young Children is a recreational day camp for young children ages two through six with half- and full-day sessions.
 Engaging weekly themes are offered integrating a full spectrum of age-appropriate activities offering a wide variety of opportunities for children to learn through play.
+We also offer a Summer Immersion Farsi Camp for young children.

 Our youngest campers, two- to young three-year-olds, begin their day inside the main building in a self-contained classroom and move outside mid-morning.
 Inside, they have play centers with educational materials and games, art projects, story time and morning snack.
 Outside, they engage in playground fun including painting, arts and crafts, water play in sprinklers, and other gross motor activities on our extensive playgrounds.
-(Check below for links to daily schedules and forms.)

 Older campers, ages three through six, begin their day outside on the playground which has a wide variety of equipment.
 Campers choose among arts and crafts, easel painting, and ball and sports activities.
 After check-in, older children are invited to join groups for cooking to prepare the snack for the day, water play in a trough or in sprinklers, walks to a nearby creek to study and explore in a wooded area, plus occasional science experiments.